Accident Reporting Procedure

 - Contact Campus Police at 781-283-2121.
 State your exact location.
 If you are near campus and uninjured, they will dispatch Motor Pool to pick you up.
 If, due to injury, you are unable to call, tell the police or ambulance that you are from Wellesley College and ask them to contact Campus Police.

-- Submit a report with the rental car company and send a copy to Risk Management.
-Send any additional correspondence from the rental car company to Risk Management as it becomes available.
+- Submit a report with the rental car company and provide a copy to the Risk and Compliance Manager, 150 Green Hall.
+Send any additional correspondence from the rental car company to the Risk and Compliance Manager as it becomes available.

 - If a Wellesley College employee is injured, he/she must file an Accident Report & Treatment (ART) Form with Human Resources and Environmental Health and Safety.